Wesleyville, Newfoundland and Labrador: Church history

 In the 19th century there were only a few resident missionaries stationed in Newfoundland.
 For example, there was a resident minister in Greenspond who would visit surrounding communities to perform services there.
 The communities in which the missionaries were responsible for were divided up into missions and circuits.
-The Greenspond Mission between 1862 and 1884 grew so quickly that the missionaries found it too difficult to visit all the communities so they were broke up into circuits.
+The Greenspond Mission between 1862 and 1884 grew so quickly that the missionaries found it too difficult to visit all the communities so they were broken up into circuits.
 For example, the growth of Methodists was so great in the late 19th century that by 1884 Wesleyville Circuit was established.

 The first minister for the Wesleyville Circuit was the Rev. George Bullen for one year, and then Rev. James Lumsden came in 1885 and left in 1888.
 The Methodist population had increased from 120 to 226 during Lumsden's ministry.

 The first Methodist church was built in 1874.
 A parsonage was built in Wesleyville in 1887, and a new section was built on the church in 1889.
 In 1892 there were 611 Methodists in Wesleyville; by 1912 a new Methodist church was built.

 Names of ministers who have served the Swain's Island and Wesleyville Congregation since 1874: